-The breakdown of this heading in the accompanying consolidated statement of profit and loss at December 31, 2020 and 2019 is as follows:
+The breakdown of this heading in the accompanying consolidated statement of profit and loss at December 31, 2021 and 2020 is as follows:

-Thousar ds of euros
+Thousand ds of euros

-2020 2019
+2021 2020

+External services:

+Rent 2 2

+Banking services 11 4

-External services: Rent Banking services Independent professional services 133 2 45 4 100
+Independent professional services 106 139

-Other taxes 765
+Other taxes 824 765

+Other services 18 -

-910 1,179
+961 910

-The balance of 765 thousand euros recognized under "Other taxes" for 2020 (2019: 1,030 thousand euros) mainly represents the "Tax on the value of electric energy production" established in Law 15/2012, of December 27, on tax measures for energy system sustainability (Note 3).
+The balance of 824 thousand euros recognized under "Other taxes" for 2021 (2020: 765 thousand euros) mainly represents the "Tax on the value of electric energy production" established in Law 15/2012, of December 27, on tax measures for energy system sustainability (Note 3).

-As explained in Note 3 to the accompanying consolidated financial statements, at 2019 and 2018 year end, payment of the amount accrued in connection with this tax on electric energy produced in the fourth quarter of 2018 and the first quarter of 2019 was suspended, based on the stipulations of Royal Decree Law 15/2018, of October 5, on urgent measures for energy transition and protection of consumers.
-However, during 2019 the Group provisioned said expense in an amount of 375 thousand euros as the sole director of the Parent considers this amount as a real and probable tax obligation.
-As a consequence of Order TED/668/2020 becoming effective on July 17, 2020, said provision was applied by the Group.
+As explained in Note 3, at 2021 year end payment of the amount accrued in connection with this tax on electric energy produced during the third and fourth quarter of 2021 was suspended, based on the stipulations of Royal Decree Law 17/2021, of September 14, on urgent measures for mitigating the impact of increased natural gas prices in the gas and electricity retail markets.
+However, during 2021 the Group provisioned said expense in an amount of 460 thousand euros under "Other taxes" as the sole director of the Parent considers this amount as a real and probable tax obligation.